NOW AVAILABLE: Unlock Data-Driven Insights with AI, Benchmarks, Anomaly Detection & Forecasting

 To wrap things up, we've had a close look at the world of LinkedIn analytics and how marketing agencies can use it to help their clients thrive.
 The main takeaways here include recognizing the limitations of LinkedIn's native analytics dashboard and the benefits of opting for feature-rich third-party LinkedIn analytics tools like AgencyAnalytics for deeper insights, personalization, and handling multiple clients with ease.

-We've walked through the must-track LinkedIn metrics for marketing agencies, covering areas like follower growth, post engagement, visitor analytics, and how well ad campaigns are doing.
+We've walked through the must-track LinkedIn metrics for marketing agencies within a LinkedIn analytics report, covering areas like follower growth, post engagement, visitor analytics, and how well ad campaigns are doing.
 Plus, we've touched on the perks of using third-party tools for scheduling reports automatically, integrating with other platforms, and crafting tailor-made, branded reports for clients.

 After reading this article, you should be able to tackle this list of to-do items almost immediately: